compilatio/moodle-plagiarism_compilatio/README.txt

 - Add tool in admin tab for migration from Compilatio v4 to v5.
 - Add Compilatio v5 alerts (technical news).

+FIXES
+- Fix Migration tool for migrations with a lot of documents.

 QUICK INSTALL
 ================
 1) Place these files in a new folder in your Moodle install under /plagiarism/compilatio